-Dead hairs and skin can cause painful matting, so remember to brush your dog regularly.
-It’ll make your dog’s fur softer and cleaner by removing dirt and spreading natural oils throughout their coat.
-Depending on their coat, some dogs require more or less maintenance, but a good brushing every couple of days is a good place to be no matter what.
+Most of our health articles include a paragraph on the benefits of brushing your dog.
+It’s something everyone should do for so many reasons.
+One of those reasons is that it helps remove dead hair and skin and reduces shedding in your home.
+Your dog’s fur will be softer and cleaner by removing dirt and debris and spreading natural oils throughout their coat.
+Depending on their coat, some dogs require more or less maintenance, but a good brushing every couple of days is a good place to start.

-If you do decide to brush your dog at home, make sure you use the right brush.
 There are so many different types of grooming brushes and each has a different function and coat they are designed for.
-Ask our groomer for the best options for your pup!
+Consult your groomer for the best brushes for your dog’s coat.

 A dog’s coat will reflect what they eat.
 If it’s practical for you, feed them high-quality food with good protein sources and fewer fillers.
 There are so many options to fit your budget and lifestyle.
 You can opt for nutrient-rich raw food, or top off a good kibble with human-grade health foods.
 Some of our favorite dogs foods include: Orijen (kibble), My Perfect Pet (whole food), Primal (raw/freeze dried), and Merrick (kibble & wet food).